Richard Thompson (sprinter): Professional career

 In his first World Championships in Athletics in Osaka in 2007, Thompson reached the second round but finished eighth in a time of 10.44 seconds.
 His personal best time is 9.89 seconds, achieved in August 2008 in Beijing, China, during the Olympic 100 m final where he won silver.
 Thompson's personal best for the 200 metres is 20.18 s which ran in Fayetteville for LSU.
 His 60 metres best is 6.51 s, achieved in March 2008 in Fayetteville.
 He won the relay gold medal at the 2008 Central American and Caribbean Championships with Trinidad and Tobago.

-In the 2008 Summer Olympics he competed in the 100 m sprint and placed first in his heat ahead of Martial Mbandjock with a time of 10.24 s.
+In the 2008 Summer Olympics, he competed in the 100 m sprint and placed first in his heat ahead of Martial Mbandjock with a time of 10.24 s.
 He qualified for the second round, beating Tyson Gay and Mbandjock, with a winning time of 9.99 s.
 He qualified in the semi-finals with a time of 9.93 s, finishing second to Asafa Powell.
-In the final he finished in second place; he was far behind winner Usain Bolt (9.69 s) but his time of 9.89 s was enough to win the silver medal and set a new personal best.
+In the final, he finished in second place; he was far behind winner Usain Bolt (9.69 s) but his time of 9.89 s was enough to win the silver medal and set a new personal best.
 His new best time made him the second fastest Trinidadian 100 m sprinter ever, after Ato Boldon.

-Together with Keston Bledman, Aaron Armstrong and Marc Burns he also competed at the 4 x 100 metres relay.
-In their qualification heat they placed first in front of Japan, the Netherlands and Brazil.
+Together with Keston Bledman, Aaron Armstrong and Marc Burns he also competed at the 4 × 100 metres relay.
+In their qualification heat, they placed first in front of Japan, the Netherlands and Brazil.
 Their time of 38.26 s was the fastest of all sixteen teams participating in the first round and they qualified for the final.
 Armstrong was replaced by Emmanuel Callender for the final race and they sprinted to a time of 38.06 s, the second time after the Jamaican team, winning the silver medal.
 In 2022, Thompson and his teammates received the gold medal due to Jamaica's Nesta Carter testing positive for the prohibited substance methylhexaneamine.